Quechua Diplopterys cabrerana

 On the land where Claudio lives there is an amazing cave with a waterfall where ceremonies are held in complete silence and peace.

 Only a part of the leaves are harvested so the plant remains strong.
 Claudio has many plants growing in his chacra, a Quechua forest garden.
-The chacra carries a wide variety of medicinal and spiritual plants besides plants and trees that provide food.
+The chacra carries a wide variety of spiritual plants besides plants and trees that provide food.
 Of course no fertilisers nor pesticides are used.

 The vine has oval shaped leaves, very glossy and waxy and when held up to the light, they shine.
 Curiously, Diplopterys cabrerana leaves are very reminiscent of the Banisteriopsis caapi vine, however are slightly larger in size.
 It prefers to grow along riverbanks and can be found in the warm, moist regions of Brazil, Peru, Ecuador, and Colombia.